Pheeck/tester-backend/README.md

 # Populate database

 - The frontend will currently crash when no questions are present in the database
+- To create new question sets, go to `http://localhost:8000/api/set/create/`
-- To create new questions, go to `http://localhost:8000/api/questions`
+- To create new questions, go to `http://localhost:8000/api/question/create/`